devssh/DocumentationV4/README.md

 Dont's
 - Not a place for boilerplate
 - Not a place for bootstrappers
-- Not a place for ideas
+- Not a place for ideas, task lists, todo lists